dutangc/CASdatasets/man-md/catelematic13.md

 # Canadian telematic insurance dataset

+## Description

  This dataset is based on a real dataset acquired from a Canadian-based insurer, which offered a UBI program that was launched in 2013, to its automobile insurance policyholders.
 The observation period was for the years between 2013 and 2016, with over 70,000 policies being observed, for which the dataset drawn is pre-engineered for training a statistical model for predictive purposes.

 ```r
 data(catelematic13)